Clarens Information | Conference Venues Clarens | Conference Centres | Conferences Clarens

 Click here for Conference Centres in Clarens

-Clarens is part of the scenic Highlands Route and is surrounded by mountains.
-The Rooiberge is the range encompassing the village, whilst further towards the southeast are the Maluti mountains in shades of purple and blue.
+Clarens is part of the picturesque Highlands Route and is surrounded by mountains.
+The Rooiberge range encompasses the village, whilst further towards the southeast are the Maluti mountains in shades of blue and purple.
 All around are the sandstone cliffs with their multi-coloured layers - these horizontal strata are a characteristic feature of the area.
 Many homes in the Clarens Valley are made from or clad in sandstone.

-There is a variety of places to stay in Clarens and in the surrounding area.
-Activities in the area include: horse riding, abseiling and white water rafting on the Ash river.
+There is a selection of places to stay in Clarens and in the surrounding area.
+Activities in the area include white water rafting on the Ash river, abseiling and horse riding.
 There is often live music on the weekends at local restaurants.
-There are a few private information centers run in the town as well, where more information can be found out.

 Clarens History

-A farm called "Leliehoek" (English: Lily Corner) was bought from Mr. Hermanus Steyn in 1910, and in 1911 Mr. Piet de Villiers sold his farm "Naauwpoort" (situated near the Titanic rock) to a company wanting to establish a village there.
+A farm called Leliehoek was bought from Mr. Hermanus Steyn in 1910, and in 1911 Mr. Piet de Villiers sold his farm Naauwpoort, situated near the Titanic rock, to a company wanting to establish a village there.
 These two farms were divided into erven and sold for fifty pounds each.
-A commission was appointed in 1912 to finalize negotiations, and a decision was made to name the village "Clarens" in honour of President Paul Kruger’s influence in the area.
-This came about in the following way - During the Basotho war of 1865 - 1866, five "burghers" from the Transvaal were murdered in the Eastern Free State, and as a result war was declared between the Transvaal and the Basotho learder, Moshoeshoe.
-Paul Kruger, together with a commando of burghers, defeated the Basotho at the Battle of Naauwpoortnek (near Titanic rock).
+A committee was appointed in 1912 to conclude negotiations, and a decision was made to name the village Clarens in honour of President Paul Kruger’s influence in the area.
+This came about in the following way - During the Basotho war of 1865 - 1866, five burghers from the Transvaal were murdered in the Eastern Free State, and as a result, war was declared between the Transvaal and the Basotho leader, Moshoeshoe.
+Paul Kruger, together with a commando of burghers, defeated the Basotho at the Battle of Naauwpoortnek.
 President Paul Kruger spent his last days as a voluntary exile in the attractive village of Clarens in Switzerland, and thus Clarens was named for this Swiss town.
-A monument was erected on the farm "Ararat" just outside Clarens, in honour of the five burghers murdered by the Basotho on the 29th of September 1865, during the siege of Naauwpoort.
+A monument was erected on the farm Ararat just outside Clarens, in honour of the five burghers murdered by the Basotho on the 29th of September 1865, during the siege of Naauwpoort.
 This monument was later moved to Clarens placed in the central town square, where it stands to this day.

 Towns and Suburbs of the Free State province of South Africa